com4/wd-rs/README.md

   && fossil uv sync
 ```

-They are then synced to the developer machine, hash verified, gpg signed, and uploaded
+They are then synced to the developer machine, the hash verified, gpg signed, and uploaded

 ```bash
 fossil uv sync